garrettwrong/parallel_primer/README.md

 1) Compute all pairs of distances D between two points n_i, n_j.
 We will use Euclidean distance for appropriate input data dimension (l2 norm).

 2) For a range of epsilons, we count how many distances in D are less than each epsilon.
+This is usually called the "correlation sum", up to normalization constants.

 3) Fit a line to the log-log scatter plot of counts vs epsilon.
 The slope of this line is the estimate of Correlation Dimension.

+Because we don't have infinite points, the line is only an estimate; fitting it requires interpretation.
+For this toy example, we'll simply truncate the tail effect before fitting.
+The python code should generate a plot saved as png if you are curious.

 ## Navigating this Repo